tinkererthinker/blog/source/content/How to Learn to See the World As It Is.md

 ## [[Computational Public Space]]

 Why are we here?
 Why do we inhabit a city?
 Can there be activities that are actually about making us deeper people, about learning and understanding and be able to contribute back to civic life?

+---

+## Your Money or Your Life

+> ==The primary tool for developing this internal yardstick is awareness.== The affluence that surrounds us has been called the American Dream, and with good reason: we’ve been asleep.
+We wake up by questioning the dream.

+> Asking yourself, month in, month out, whether you actually got fulfillment in proportion to life energy spent in each subcategory ==awakens that natural sense of knowing __when enough is enough__.==